bradflaugher/AI-Harmony-Book/docs/Book_Outlines/Choosing_Tech.md

 Hackable and Repairable as key aspects of choosing

 Openness and Standards Compliance as huge ones (de facto standard counts less) talk about xls docs and pdfs, also inkscape and gimp and pixar using Linux

+Mention contractors and how they pick technologies for you, but they might pick shitty ones and you'll get in trouble.

+Also talk about how FOSS creates a software paradox Software paradox, FOSS shrinks the market and take 70%, but then use feynmans quote about paradoxes to say that software itself is worth 0.

 C